NERC-CEH/fdri-ontology/doc/em-activities.md

 #### Platform and Sensor Usage

-The drone used in the survey is an `fdri:EnvironmentalMonitoringPlatform` that is used in the role of `PilotedCraft`
+The drone used in the survey is an `fdri:EnvironmentalMonitoringPlatform` and it plays the role of `Piloted Craft`.

 There is an `fdri:Deployment` of the sensor to the drone for the duration of the survey.
 In some cases a sensor or package of sensors may be more permanently affixed to a craft, in which case the time span for the `fdri:Deployment` may be much broader than the time span of any `fdri:EnvironmentalMonitoringActivity` that makes use of the drone.

 As the same drone is used for the same purpose in each survey, the metadata about the use of the drone can be captured at the survey level.